randomtechkid/autoytdown-script/README.md

 You can add parameters to the script if you prefer to.
 There is no license, as this is just a small project that I made for educational/ leisure purposes.
-## But still remember, this is MY work, and NO COPYING!